-- We cover prescription drugs and supplies, as described in the chart beginning on page 89. - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works, with special sections for members who are age 65 or over.
-Also read Section 9 about coordinating benefits with other coverage, including Medicare. - YOU MUST GET PRIOR APPROVAL FOR CERTAIN DRUGS, and prior approval must be renewed periodically.
-Please refer to the prior approval information shown on page 96 of this Section and in Section 3.
+- We cover prescription drugs and supplies, as described in the chart beginning on page 96. - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
+Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. - YOU MUST GET PRIOR APPROVAL FOR CERTAIN DRUGS, and prior approval must be renewed periodically.
+Please refer to the prior approval information shown on page 105 of this Section and in Section 3.
 Prior approval is part of our Patient Safety and Quality Monitoring (PSQM) program.
+See page 105 of this Section for more information about this important program. - We may reclassify a Tier 2 preferred brand-name drug as a Tier 3 non-preferred brand-name drug when a generic equivalent becomes available.
+If your brand-name drug is reclassified as Tier 3, your cost-share will increase.

-See page 96 of this Section for more information about this important program. - Under Standard Option, - You may use the Retail Pharmacy Program or the Mail Service Prescription Drug Program to fill your prescriptions. - The calendar year deductible does not apply to prescriptions filled through the Retail Pharmacy Program or Mail Service Prescription Drug Program.
+- You may use the Retail Pharmacy Program, the Mail Service Prescription Drug Program, or the Specialty Drug Pharmacy Program to fill your prescriptions. - The calendar year deductible does not apply to prescriptions filled through the Retail Pharmacy Program, the Mail Service Prescription Drug Program, or the Specialty Drug Pharmacy Program.
 We added "(calendar year deductible applies)" when it applies. - PPO benefits apply only when you use a PPO provider.
-When no PPO provider is available, non-PPO benefits apply. - Under Basic Option, - You must use Preferred providers in order to receive benefits.
-See page 15 for the exceptions to this requirement. - There is no calendar year deductible. - The Mail Service Prescription Drug Program is not available.
+When no PPO provider is available, non-PPO benefits apply.

+• Under Basic Option,

+- You must use Preferred providers or the Specialty Drug Pharmacy Program in order to receive benefits.
+See page 18 for the exceptions to this requirement.
+Our specialty drug pharmacy is a Preferred provider. - There is no calendar year deductible. - The Mail Service Prescription Drug Program is not available.